Anonomit/ItemCache/README.md

 ItemCache will only store data between sessions if it is running as an addon.

-All item data will be thrown out when WoW updates.
+The cache will be emptied when WoW updates.
 This is intentional.

 The cache is locale-specific.
-Only the cache for the current locale is active.
+Items cached in enUs will not be considered if the locale is no longer set to enUs.